CocoaPods/cocoapods.github.com/source/guides/philosophy.html.md

 First see point #1, then consider that unless you tell us about the missing feature and why it is important, it won’t happen at all.
-We don’t scour Twitter to look for work, so please file a [ticket](https://github.com/CocoaPods/CocoaPods/issues/new), or, better yet, in the form of a pull-request.
+We don’t scour Twitter to look for work, so please file a [ticket](https://github.com/CocoaPods/CocoaPods/issues/new), or, better yet, start a pull-request.

 #### 3. “CocoaPods doesn’t do dependency resolution.”

 CocoaPods does in fact do dependency resolution, but it does not automatically resolve conflicts.
-This means that, when a conflict occurs, CocoaPods will raise an error and leave conflict resolving up to the user.
+This means that when a conflict occurs, CocoaPods will raise an error and leave conflict resolving up to the user.
 (The user can do this by depending on a specific version of a common dependency _before_ requiring the dependencies that lead to the conflict.)